 Biologists know this as the “Coolidge Effect.”
 The term doesn’t typically apply to human relationships, and that makes some sense.
 Our narratives tend to conclude that a wandering eye does not belong.
 Of course, sex has a way of muddying those waters.
 And if we roll with our wild side, we might find that novelty tastes just as good to us as it does our animal brethren.

-When investigating the mysteries of reproductive science, two scientists from the College of Wooster uncovered something startling news about male fertility.
-The team landed 21 heterosexual, male volunteers and asked them masturbate to a series of porn flicks over a two-week period.
+When investigating the mysteries of reproductive science, two researchers from the College of Wooster uncovered some startling news about male fertility.
+The team asked 21 heterosexual male volunteers to masturbate to a series of porn flicks over a two-week period.
 The last of the series just happened to feature a new actress.
 And that’s the film that inspired participants to ejaculate at a faster rate with higher volumes of semen and higher numbers of motile sperm.

 Jumping away from men, we’ll find that some women carry a similar appetite.
 When OpenMinded, an online dating site for open marriages, conducted a survey of 64,000 users, they found that women were more than twice as likely than men to introduce the idea of opening up the relationship.

 So, yes, the force is out there.
 Many individuals will express an interest in pursuing an open relationship.
 But that’s not the only answer.
 There are lots of nontraditional arrangements to explore.
 Some revolve around ongoing external relationships.
 Others set a limit on things.
 Those in committed and stable relationships can often find a way to make it work.
 But what about those in less stable relationships?

 “This is not a relationship fix,” says relationship and sex expert Marina Voron.
 “I always tell couples that consensual non-monogamy is a cherry on top of their relationship sundae, it is that extra pleasure when everything else is great.”